 How metadata from a content is structured in a hierarchical model¶

-The metadata stored from a content is organized in a set of elements related between them, that is called the 'metadata model'.
+The metadata stored from a content is organized as a set of elements which are inter-related.
+This is called the 'metadata model' in Sidra.
 The structure of the relationships between the elements of the metadata model is basically a hierarchy.
 These are the elements and the relationships between them:

 - Asset represents the content imported in Sidra.
-Each asset contains metadata information about the content, for example a unique identifier across the platform, the date of the asset, etc. Every asset is associated with an entity.
+Each Asset contains metadata information about a specific instance of the content, for example a unique identifier across the platform, the date of the Asset, etc. Every Asset is associated with an Entity.

-- Provider is a logic set of entitys, usually representing content with the same origin.
+- Provider is a logic set of Entities, usually representing content with the same origin.
 Each Provider belongs to a Data Storage Unit.

 - Data Storage Unit (DSU) is a logical and physical isolation of data inside the Data Lake.
 The set of all the DSUs conforms the Data Lake.

-When a new type of content wants to be added to the Data Lake, it is necessary to associate it with an entity that is integrated in the metadata model.
+When a new type of content (new data source) needs to be added to the Data Storage Unit, it is necessary to associate it with an Entity that is integrated in the metadata model.
 If there are missing elements of the model, it is required to create them too:

 - The Data Lake is the sum of all the DSUs, so it is never required to create one.

-- The DSU is tight to the infrastructure and it is created in the deployment of Sidra.
-Unless it is required that the new type of content to be isolated physically to the rest of the data of the Data Lake, it will not be necessary to create a new DSU.
+- The DSU is tied to the infrastructure and it is created in the deployment of Sidra.
+Unless the new type of content needs to be physically isolated from the rest of the data of the Data Lake, it will not be necessary to create a new DSU.

-- It could be necessary to create a new provider if the new entity does not belong to any of the existing Providers.
+- It could be necessary to create a new Provider if the new Entity does not logically belong to any of the existing Providers.
 A new Entity can therefore be associated to an existing Provider, or require a new Provided to be created first.